vahidpi/Spring_Boot/README.md

 # Spring Boot REST service

-This is a Java, Maven, Spring Boot (version 2.0.3) test application that was created because of PAF Coding exercise.
+This is a Java, Maven, Spring Boot (version 2.0.3) test application that returns the balance and currency for a given user. it was created because of PAF Coding exercise.

 ## How to Run
 This application is packaged as a war which has Tomcat 8 embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.